himanshusynt/Himanshu-Kumar/README.md

-#SSup
+I am Himanshu, I am currently working on numpy and django.
-I am Himanshu, I am a 23-year-old programmer currently working on machine learning concepts.
+Hands-on Python, numpy, django, SQL, git and C++.
-I have good hands-on Python, numpy, SQL and C++.
+I will be working on js..soon....
-If you want to collaborate on any project then contact at: heemanshu6233@gmail.com Thanxx !
-Have an error-free day :D
+If you want to collaborate on any project then contact at: heemanshu6233@gmail.com Have an error-free day !!